Tales of Rebirth

 As with previous Tales games, it features an action-based battle system, called the Three-Line Linear Motion Battle System.
 The game was developed by the 2D Tales development unit Team Destiny.
 The characters were designed by Mutsumi Inomata, who had previously worked on Tales of Destiny.
 The scenario, written by Hiramatsu Masaki, dealt extensively with issues of coexistence between races and ethnic conflicts.
+The game was released for the PlayStation 2 on December 16, 2004, and then later ported to the PlayStation Portable on March 19, 2008.

 The game has received positive reviews and strong sales in Japan, with the PlayStation 2 version eventually selling over 600,000 units and the PSP re-release selling over 83,000.
-Western sites have been positive about the game, though neither version of the game have received English localizations.
+Western sites have been positive about the game, though neither version of the game has received English localizations.

 Gameplay

 Tales of Rebirth is an action role-playing game with player characters rendered as two-dimensional sprites on three-dimensional backgrounds.
 Unlike previous Tales games, the camera follows the characters from a side-long view, zooming in or out depending on their relative position, and instead of a navigable overworld, players fast-travel to different locations using a standard map of the game world.
 Side conversations between characters called Skits (called "Screen Chat" (スクリーンチャット, Sukurīn Chatto) in Japanese) feature both story-relevant information and added details not essential to the story.

 At certain locations in the game, characters can engage in cooking various recipes: cooking them between battles restores health points.
 If the recipe is cooked enough times, a character masters it.
 Upon mastery, a character is granted experience points each time the meal is prepared.
 Characters are also given "rations", helpings of restorative food, at selected locations across the game world.
 While initial rations are fairly small, a special "meal ticket" is made available later in the game, which provides larger rations.
 There are multiple difficulty levels.
 Mini-games are also available to play, with three types in the game.
 The first has the character Veigue on a raft navigating a river, with the goal being to avoid dangerous obstacles.
 The second is a tarot game with the character Hilda, where the player answers questions given by Hilda and has their fortune told.
 In the third, the player becomes a waiter at an inn, with the goal being to provide good service to the customers: poor service results in the player being dismissed, while good service earns a reward.